-The door’s material has a large role
+The door’s material has a large role in home protection.

 What Doors are Best for Home Security?

 Just started your door and window replacement project?
 Have in mind that homeowners face the most difficult task – filtering important information.
 For instance, when we go on a door/window shopping spree, we are bombarded by facts like material life span, efficiency ratings, UV protection.
 So, losing track and forgetting about security measures is quite common.
 Apart from energy efficiency and aesthetics, front doors influence and determine the safety of a home.
 Statistics show that 70% of home invasions happen through doors (garage, front and patio).

 To help you out with your replacement adventure, here are some useful tips & tricks while you are at it:

 The most revolutionary material on the market today, fiberglass has the highest resistance coefficient.
 Although it is the most expensive material, it is the best one for increased security since fiberglass cannot be broken by human force.
 Its other advantages are that it can be made to look as wood and it requires much less maintenance than any other material.

 When wood became out of fashion, most homeowners went for steel doors.
 As fiberglass, they also have a high impact resistance coefficient and require less maintenance.
 However, poor quality steel can be damaged by strong impacts, including human force.
 It is also less weather resistant than wood.

 The most common wood used for doors is timber.
 Even though timber is prone to rot, pesticides and cracks, it can be fixed very easily.
 Whereas, steel for instance is more hard to repair.
 Timber is also good for home safety, but everything depends on the manufacturer and installers.
 If your door is made of low quality timber, its impact resistance coefficient will significantly decrease.

 These types of doors are made from PVC (a material used for almost everything, even weeping tiles).
 Vinyl doors are amazing for higher energy efficiency and insulation.
 However, they provide less security than steel and fiberglass.